Middle Passage: Journey

-The enslaved below the decks lived for months in conditions of squalor and indescribable horror.
-Disease spread and ill health was one of the biggest killers.
-Mortality rates were high, and death made these conditions below the decks even worse.
-Even though the corpses were thrown overboard, many crew members avoided going into the hold.
-The enslaved who had already been ill ridden were not always found immediately.
-Many of the living enslaved could have been shackled to someone that was dead for hours and sometimes days.
+The enslaved Africans below decks lived for months in conditions of squalor and indescribable horror.
+As disease spread, ill health became of the biggest killers.
+Mortality rates were high and those who had been sick and died were not always found immediately.
+This made the intolerable conditions even worse.
+Though the bodies of those who died were thrown overboard, many crew members avoided going into the hold below.
+Many of the living could have been shackled to someone who was dead for hours, or perhaps days.

 Most contemporary historians estimate that between 9.4 and 12.6 million Africans embarked for the New World.
 Disease and starvation due to the length of the passage were the main contributors to the death toll with amoebic dysentery and scurvy causing the majority of deaths.
 Additionally, outbreaks of smallpox, syphilis, measles, and other diseases spread rapidly in the close-quarter compartments.

 The rate of death increased with the length of the voyage, since the incidence of dysentery and of scurvy increased with longer stints at sea as the quality and amount of food and water diminished.
 In addition to physical sickness, many of the enslaved became too depressed to eat or function efficiently due to loss of freedom, family, security, and their own humanity.

 Sailing technologies

-The need for profits in the 18th century's Atlantic market economy drove changes in ship designs and in managing human cargo, which included enslaved Africans and the mostly European crew.
+The desire for profits in the 18th-century Atlantic market economy drove changes in ship designs and in managing human cargo, which included enslaved Africans and the mostly European crew.
 Improvements in air flow on board the ships helped to decrease the infamous mortality rate that these ships had become known for throughout the 16th and 17th centuries.
 The new designs that allowed ships to navigate faster and into rivers' mouths ensured access to many more enslaving posts along the West African coast.
 The monetary value of enslaved Africans on any given American auction-block during the mid-18th century ranged between $800 and $1,200, which in modern times would be equivalent to $32,000–48,000 per person ($100 then is now worth $4,000 due to inflation).
 Therefore, ship captains and investors sought technologies that would protect their human cargo.